IDS6145-18Spring/assignment-1-practice-designing-models-MarkusLoennig/README.md

 The requirements for the MASTER Lighting system are:

 Solar panels will generate the needed energy to charge the Bikestands and the E-Bikes.
-The solar panels shall automatically move to the best angle (within 20° horizontally) to harvest the sun with regard to the seasons.
+The solar panels shall automatically move to the best angle (within +20° horizontally) to harvest the sun with regard to the seasons.
+It shall be able to heat itself (with or without external power source) enough to melt snow (in conjunction with the 20° angle rise).
 The solar panels should also serve as roof for the Bikestand.

 The energy storage capacity of the combined Bikestands (at least 80%) and E-Bikes (at least75%) shall be sufficient to power the attached city street lighting.
 Each Bikestand will hold at least 20 E-Bikes.